7P notes: Apple iPad versus Samsung Galaxy Tab S

 Drawing experience

-• the Galaxy Tab series uses Wacom EMR technology.
+Pen technology - The Galaxy Tab S series uses Wacom EMR technology.
 This is the same technology that powers all of Wacom's products.
 And especially if you're coming from a background of using drawing tablets then this will feel more natural to you than using an apple pencil.

-• Hover support has always been available with the Samsung Galaxy Tab series.
-But it is a relatively new feature for apple iPads and only works with certain pens and with certain iPads.
+Hover - Support for hover has always been available with the Samsung Galaxy Tab series.
+But it is only works with certain Apple Pencil models and with certain iPads.

 Reliability